Firing Plasma Bolts

 We just added asteroids to the game.
-Now let's add some weapons to the ship so we can fight back.
-In this section we will add plasma bolts that shoot out of the front of the ship, and make the asteroids subdivide into smaller asteroids when they are hit.
+Now let's add some weapons to the ship so we can fight back!
+But when the asteroids get hit, let's make the asteroids break up into smaller, faster asteroids for even more mayhem!

 Spawning plasma bolts